leam0rel/spotify-data/README.md

 # spotify-data
-Spotify "application" that pulls my personal data and store it in a Google spreadsheet.
+Spotify "application" that pulls my personal data and stores it in a Google spreadsheet.

 This is the public version : the workflows are not available in this repository :)